mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Beyond the cost of coding to an indirection layer that may never be used, there are substantial _opportunity costs_ to premature indirection.
 In the case of ZIO, for example, the core effect type has hundreds of additional operations that are not available on a polymorphic `F[_]`.

-These methods, like additional methods on Monix Task, are discoverable by IDEs; their types guide users to correct solutions; they have great inline Scaladoc; error messages are concrete and actionable; and type-inference is nearly flawless.
+These methods, like many additional methods on Monix Task, are discoverable by IDEs; their types guide users to correct solutions; they have great inline Scaladoc; error messages are concrete and actionable; and type-inference is nearly flawless.

-If you _commit to not committing_, you're stuck with the weakest `F[_]`, which means that much of the power of an effect system remains inaccessible.
-The frustration of knowing a method is right there, but just out of reach, has prompted many to introduce custom type classes designed to access specific features of the underlying effect type.
+If you _commit to not committing_, you're stuck with the weakest `F[_]`, which means much of the power of an effect system remains inaccessible.
+The frustration of knowing a method is right _there_, but just out of reach, has prompted many to introduce custom type classes designed to access specific features of the underlying effect type.

-The opportunity cost is even greater for ZIO than Monix, because ZIO features polymorphic reader and error effects, which provide new operations and allow parametric reasoning about dependencies and error behavior, and which are currently unsupported in Cats Effect (the leading library for effect indirection).
+The opportunity cost is even greater for ZIO than Monix, because ZIO features polymorphic reader and error effects, which provide new operations and allow parametric reasoning about dependencies and error handling, and which are currently unsupported in Cats Effect (the leading library for effect indirection).

 In my opinion, only library authors have a compelling argument for effect type indirection.
 In order to maximize market share (which is critical for the adoption, retention, and growth of open source libraries), they need to support all major effect types, or risk losing market share to the libraries that do.